immutant/immutant.org/news/2013-08-20-openshift-clustering.md

 shell to monitor your log.
 This time, the *Deployed "your-clojure-application.clj"* message is going to scroll off the screen as the cluster-demo app starts logging its output.
-Eventually, the app should settle down into a steady state looking something like
+Eventually, the app should settle into a steady state looking something like this:
-this:

 <img src="/images/news/demo-log.png"/>